Singular modules for affine Lie algebras, and applications to irregular WZNW conformal blocks: Flat connections

 using Lem.~\ref{lem:commutation_sugawara_meromorphic_functions}.
 Hence by~\eqref{eq:action_meromorphic_functions}:

 and we conclude with

 \end{proof}

-Thus a reduced connection is well defined on $\ms{H} \to C_{n}(\mb{C})$, since $\wh{\nabla}$ preserves the sheaf of sections with values in the subspaces $\mf{g}_{\ast D} \wh{\mc{H}}_{\bm{p},\bm{\chi}} \subseteq \wh{\mc{H}}_{\bm{p},\bm{\chi}}$, by~\eqref{eq:compatibility_connections}.
-We conclude the sheaf of irregular conformal blocks has a natural structure of flat vector bundle over the space of tame isomonodromy times.
-It follows that the dimension of the spaces of irregular conformal blocks is constant along variations of the marked points---when finite.
+Thus a reduced connection is well defined on $\ms H \to C_n(\mb C)$, since $\wh{\nabla}$ preserves the sheaf of sections with values in the subspaces $\mf g_{\ast D} \wh{\mc H}_{\bm p,\bm \chi} \subseteq \wh{\mc H}_{\bm p,\bm \chi}$, by~\eqref{eq:compatibility_connections}.
+We conclude that the sheaf of covacua has a natural structure of flat vector bundle over the space of tame isomonodromy times, so in particular the dimension of~\eqref{eq:irregular_conformal_blocks_space} is constant along variations of the marked points---when finite.
+After dualising the connection, the same statements follow for the spaces of vacua.